benjack795/bipedal-methods/README.md

 # bipedal-methods
-supplementary code for "Deep Neuroevolution of Humanoids that Walk Further and Faster with Robust Gaits"
+supplementary code for "Neuroevolution of Humanoids that Walk Further and Faster with Robust Gaits"

 The folder "deep-neuroevolution" contains a modified version of the code featured on the UberAI github for deep-neuroevolved humanoid walking.